longavailable/longavailable.github.io/_pages/projects.md

 	Adaptive curvefitting is a tool to find potentially optimal models for your research data.
 It's based on [scipy], [numpy], and [matplotlib].

+- # [nanjing-lulc-modified-sankey]

+	The modified Sankey chart to visualize the landuse/landcover change flow in Nanjing.

 - # [cscbank]

 	Banks/ATMs near your place which works for CSC debit cards.